Learning Culture

 Without deadline-driven goals around learning, it’s easy to neglect the learning process.
 Deadlines create urgency and let employees know they’re responsible for learning.
 They also let employees know they won’t get in trouble for spending time on learning, as it’s a company priority.

-Deadline-driven learning goals give your team tangible learning objectives with a realistic time frame built in.
+Deadline-driven learning goals give your team members tangible learning objectives with a realistic time frame built in.
 It’s also helpful to break up larger learning goals, like mastering a new piece of software, into smaller micro-goals.

 Related: Microlearning Examples and Techniques to Improve Employee Learning Outcomes